minjo1234/TIL/3.Resource/CS/Cloud/Docker/Docker Compose/Concept.md

 ### 5.Scaling Apply

-- `docker compose up --scale` option makes the sev
+- `docker compose up --scale` option makes the several instance of the same service